Materials-Consortia/OPTIMADE/optimade.md

 * an "entry listing" endpoint
 * a "single entry" endpoint
-* a general filtering `all` endpoint that can search all entry types
 * an introspection `info` endpoint
 * a `links` endpoint to discover related implementations
 * a custom `extensions` endpoint prefix